Innovation in Behavioral Health (IBH) Model Frequently Asked Questions

 6. How can specialty behavioral health providers participate in the application process?

-During the NOFO application period, specialty behavioral health providers can consult with their state Medicaid agency to inform a state’s application to participate in the IBH Model.
+During the NOFO application period, specialty behavioral health providers can consult with their state to inform a state’s application to participate in the IBH Model.

 Care Delivery Framework

-1. What specific services will the IBH Model’s Payment Approach cover?
-Will the IBH Model require Practice participants to deliver specific behavioral and/or physical health services?
+2. What specific services will the IBH Model’s Payment Approach cover?
+Will the IBH Model require Practice Participants to deliver specific behavioral health, physical health services, or both?

 Measuring Quality of Care